isc-projects/kea/doc/guide/dhcp4-srv.rst

 -  ``code`` - the server requires either an option name or an option code to identify an option.
 This parameter may be left unspecified if the ``name`` parameter is specified.
-However, this also requires that the particular option has its definition (it is either a standard option or an administrator created a definition for the option using an 'option-def' structure), as the option definition associates an option with a particular name.
+However, this also requires that the particular option have a definition (either as a standard option or an administrator-created definition for the option using an 'option-def' structure), as the option definition associates an option with a particular name.
 It is possible to configure an option for which there is no definition (unspecified option format).
    Configuration of such options requires the use of the option code.

--  ``space`` - if the option space is unspecified it will default to 'dhcp4', which is an option space holding the standard DHCPv4 options.
+-  ``space`` - if the option space is unspecified it will default to 'dhcp4', which is an option space holding standard DHCPv4 options.

 -  ``data`` - if the option data is unspecified it defaults to an empty value.
-The empty value is mostly used for the options which have no payload (boolean options), but it is legal to specify empty values for some options which carry variable-length data and which the specification allows to have a length of 0.
+The empty value is mostly used for the options which have no payload (boolean options), but it is legal to specify empty values for some options which carry variable-length data and for which the specification allows a length of 0.
 For such options, the data parameter may be omitted in the configuration.

 -  ``csv-format`` - if this value is not specified, the server will